-- Five business days for routine authorization requests
+- 5 business days for routine (all other requests).

-HPSM periodically updates our list of codes requiring prior authorization to reflect current clinical guidelines.
+HPSM regularly updates our list of codes requiring prior authorization to reflect current clinical guidelines.
 You can review these changes or archived lists on the PAR List Changes page.

-Read our provider notification on the new code changes here: 2020 Q3 Prior Authorization Request Code Changes
+Read our latest provider notification on the new code changes here: Q2 Prior Authorization and Covered Services Changes Effective 6/1/2021

 Unique Authorization Requirements